-- encryption of all the Firm's laptops, PCs and memory sticks; - software restricting the use of removable media to approved and encrypted devices only; - secure and managed apps for data accessed by mobile devices: - access to engagement files both electronic and hard copy paper files - which is restricted to those with a 'need to know'; - clear-desk policy, both in our offices and at client sites: - securing hard copy files when not in use; - remote access to our network is via a secure virtual private network, or equivalent technology; - policies are in place for the transmission of data by email outside of the organisation; and - access to operational areas of PwC Ireland and our buildings is restricted.
+- encryption of all the firm's laptops, PCs and removable media; - secure and PwC managed apps for data accessed by mobile devices; - software restricting the use of removable media to approved and encrypted devices only; - access to engagement files both electronic and hard copy paper files - which is restricted to those with a 'need to know'; - clear-desk policy, both in our offices, at client sites, at home and when travelling; - · securing hard copy files when not in use; - remote access to our network is via a secure virtual private network, or equivalent technology; - policies are in place for the transmission of data by email outside of the organisation; and - access to operational areas of PwC Ireland and our buildings is restricted.

-The Firm's policies and standards are supported by ongoing compliance monitoring carried out by the Firm's IT Risk and Compliance team, supplemented by periodic audits by the PwC Network's global security organisation.
+The firm's policies and standards are supported by ongoing compliance monitoring carried out by the firm's internal audit and compliance teams and is supplemented by checks by the PwC Network's global security organisation.

-The Firm has incident reporting and response procedures that seek to minimise the impact of any data loss.
+The firm has incident reporting and response procedures that seek to minimise the impact of any data loss.
 These procedures include notifying clients when it is known that their data is at risk and, where appropriate and feasible, taking corrective actions.